remix-run/remix/examples/file-and-cloudinary-upload/README.md

 - get the cloudname, api key and api secret from dashboard
 - copy the .env.sample to .env and populate the credentials

-## caveat

-- upload large file is not seems stable now, try upload image with size < 30kb

 Open this example on [CodeSandbox](https://codesandbox.com):